 Here, grace empowers you to strive with steadfast effort.
 It fosters discipline and focus.
 Grace enables you to maintain spiritual fencing by keeping your mind on God.
 It supports TAPPING as a heart-to-heart conversation with Jesus without aids.
 In Vox Divini meditation, it helps you focus on Christ’s motives.
 Grace strengthens your commitment to regular prayer, work, and charity, even when the path feels steep.
 It urges you to run toward the prize like an athlete: “Do you not know that in a race the runners all compete, but only one receives the prize?
 Run in such a way that you may win it” (1 Cor 9:24).
 Yet, grace alone is not enough; it invites your cooperation.
 Consider the parable of the wedding banquet, where a guest arrives without a wedding garment and is cast out: “Friend, how did you get in here without a wedding garment?”
 (Mt 22:12).
 The invitation to the banquet is God’s grace, freely offered to all.
 But the wedding garment symbolizes our response—our effort to align our lives with Christ’s call.
 Zacchaeus, in running ahead and climbing the sycamore tree, embodies this cooperation.
 His hard work, enabled by grace, reflects the wedding garment of discipline and commitment.
 Without this effort, grace cannot bear fruit.
 Your labor in TAPPING, spiritual fencing, and Vox Divini meditation is your response to God’s invitation, weaving the garment that prepares you for deeper union with Him.

-St. Teresa of Ávila, in Interior Castle (Third Mansions), writes: “These souls work with great diligence to advance in virtue.
+St. Teresa of Ávila, in her description of these souls in the Third Mansions, writes: “These souls work with great diligence to advance in virtue.
 They carefully observe their Rule.”
 Her words capture this stage’s disciplined zeal.

 Practical Guidance